rohitvijayan1111/Obsidian-notes/AWS/Final go.md

 • It is usually very cheap to run AWS Lambda so it’s very popular

 ---
-Amazon API Gateway • Example: building a serverless API REST API Client PROXY REQUESTS API Gateway Lambda CRUD DynamoDB
-• Fully managed service for developers to easily create, publish, maintain, monitor, and secure APIs
-• Serverless and scalable • Supports RESTful APIs and WebSocket APIs • Support for security, user authentication, API throttling, API keys, monitoring...
+## 🌐 What is Amazon API Gateway?

+**Amazon API Gateway** is a **fully managed service** that enables you to **create, publish, maintain, monitor, and secure APIs** at any scale.
+It acts as a **"front door"** for your applications to access **backend services** such as:

+- AWS Lambda functions

+- HTTP endpoints

+- AWS services (via AWS integration)

+- Other AWS resources

+> 📌 API Gateway allows you to expose RESTful, HTTP, and WebSocket APIs securely and efficiently.

 ---